Article by: Perry Romanowski

 Function of the ingredient

 Most products have some obvious function like cleansers which clean, moisturizer that make skin look and feel better, conditioners that make hair easier to comb, or color cosmetics that deliver a specific color.
 Once you figure out the function of your product, you can decide which functional ingredients are appropriate to include.
 For example, when making cleansers you should include detergents.
 When making skin creams, you need to include moisturizing ingredients.
 Identify the functional ingredients that can help you achieve the function of the product.
 To figure out these you need to research the variety of functional ingredients available.
-Information like this can be found at supplier’s websites or aggregator sites like ULProspector.com or Knowde.com
+Information like this can be found at supplier’s websites or aggregator sites like ULProspector.com or Knowde.com or Special Chem for Cosmetics.

 There may be a secondary function to your formula.
 This would be true of something like an anti aging cream in which you want to make a formula that moisturizes but also combats signs of aging.
 For formulas like this you might include active ingredients to combat wrinkles, age spots, sagging skin, or other specific skin problems.